Ellesmere Island: Euro-American exploration and contact

-The first European to sight the island after the height of the Little Ice Age was William Baffin in 1616.
-Ellesmere Island was named in 1852 by Edward Inglefield's expedition after the English politician Francis Egerton, 1st Earl of Ellesmere, who was President of the Royal Geographical Society from 1853 to 1855.
+Contact between Inuit and Europeans or Americans was often indirect, as the Inuit happened upon shipwrecks or abandoned base camps which provided wood and metal resources.
+European goods were also obtained through inter-group trade.
+Long-term contact began in the 1800s through whaling stations and trading posts, which frequently relocated.
+Euro-American expeditions employed Inughuit, Inuit and west Greenlander guides, hunters and labourers, gradually blending their knowledge with European technology to conduct effective exploration.

+British and United States Arctic expeditions had been interrupted for some years due to the priorities of the Crimean War and the American Civil War, respectively.
+By about 1860, the focus of Arctic exploration had shifted to the North Pole.
+As earlier attempts at the pole via Svalbard or eastern Greenland had reached impasses, numerous expeditions came to Ellesmere Island to pursue the route through Nares Straight.

 The United States expedition led by Adolphus Greely in 1881 crossed the island from east to west, establishing Fort Conger in the northern part of the island.
 The Greely expedition found fossil forests on Ellesmere Island in the late 1880s.
 Stenkul Fiord was first explored in 1902 by Per Schei, a member of Otto Sverdrup's 2nd Norwegian Polar Expedition.

 The Ellesmere Ice Shelf was documented by the British Arctic Expedition of 1875–76, in which Lieutenant Pelham Aldrich's party went from Cape Sheridan (82°28′N 061°30′W) west to Cape Alert (82°16′N 85°33′W), including the Ward Hunt Ice Shelf.
 In 1906 Robert Peary led an expedition in northern Ellesmere Island, from Cape Sheridan along the coast to the western side of Nansen Sound (93°W).
 During Peary's expedition, the ice shelf was continuous; it has since been estimated to have covered 8900 km2.
 The ice shelf broke apart in the 20th century, presumably due to climate change.